Transportation in Canada 2023

 Canadian ports allow Canadian bulk commodities to reach overseas markets, and they are the main point of entry for imported containerized manufactured goods.
 Ports are also important hubs that connect Canada’s coastlines to domestic and U.S. markets where the goods are shipped by railways and trucks.

-Transport Canada oversees two types of ports:
+TC oversees 2 types of ports:

 • 17 ports that are independently managed by Canada Port Authorities

 Canadian registered vessels carry around 99% of domestic tonnage.
 Canadian vessels also support trade between Canada and the U.S. In contrast, foreign registered fleets carry goods to and from non-U.S. destinations.
-The domestic marine sector’s main focus is transporting bulk cargo.
-The sector is also key to supplying northern communities and developing offshore resources.